There are now 3 possible online modes for units:

 - 6 points

-- Indicative assessments in this unit are as follows: (1) theory review; (2) group peer-led leadership development activity; and (3) case study.
+Indicative assessments in this unit are as follows: (1) small group project; (2) quizzes; and (3) leadership development plan.
 Further information is available in the unit outline.

 - Unit Coordinator(s)